 How to Make a Seared Ahi Tuna Salad

-STEP 1: Prepare the Tuna
+STEP TWO: Prepare the Tuna

-STEP 2: Prepare the Tuna
+STEP THREE: Prepare the Salad

-STEP3: Prepare the Salad Base
+STEP FOUR: Prepare the Finished Salad

 Expert Tips for Success